TYPO3-Documentation/TYPO3CMS-Reference-CodingGuidelines/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

 Booleans must use the language constructs of PHP and not explicit integer values like :code:`0` or :code:`1`.
-Furthermore they should be written in uppercase, i.e. :code:`TRUE` and :code:`FALSE`.
+Furthermore they should be written in lowercase, i.e. :code:`true` and :code:`false`.

 NULL
 """"

-Similarly this special value is written in uppercase, i.e.
+Similarly this special value is written in lowercase, i.e.
-:code:`NULL`.
+:code:`null`.

 Arrays